 Product Liability Issues

-In this particular case, the earplugs failed to work when used as intended.
-The company that manufactured them also failed to let consumers know about the defect, which resulted in so many soldiers who set out to defend our freedoms and fight for our country permanently suffering hearing loss.
+In this case, the earplugs failed to work as intended.
+The company that manufactured them also failed to inform consumers about the defect, resulting in so many soldiers who set out to defend our freedoms and fight for our country permanently suffering hearing loss.

-As product defect attorneys, we are relieved to see that the jury in Florida ruled in favor of the plaintiff who has suffered hearing loss in his 30s.
+As product defect attorneys, we are relieved that the Florida jury ruled in favor of the plaintiff who has suffered hearing loss in his 30s.
 It’s truly tragic.
 We hope other plaintiffs continue to see justice and receive fair compensation as they have their day in court.